amake/moses-smt/README.md

 First, if using `docker-machine` you probably want to increase your default machine's RAM and CPU cores, for instance to 4 GB and max available cores.

-1. Put most of your TMXs in `train-tmx`, and the rest in `tune-tmx`.
+1. Put most of your TMXs in `tmx-train`, and the rest in `tmx-tune`.

 2. Run `make SOURCE_LANG=<src> TARGET_LANG=<trg> [LABEL=<lbl>]`.